BLEND360/blendx-sfguide-mktplace/scripts/README.md

 ### Recreating Test Application

-If you need to recreate the test application (e.g., to use a different release channel):
+If you need to recreate the test application:

 ```bash
 ./scripts/recreate-app-qa.sh